 Did you ever notice how having kids multiplies the amount of stuff you own?
 Before I had kids I had one desk drawer dedicated to art supplies such as crayons, markers, paper and paint.
-As a teacher those are a necessity!
 Once I had kids and they were old enough to start crafting, we quickly outgrew the desk drawer.
 There were also supplies in the drawer that my kids weren’t quite ready for.
-I knew I needed to find a way to organize the kids’ craft supplies.
+I knew I needed to find a way to organize the kids’ craft supplies quickly.

 This created two organizational problems for me that many moms encounter.
 The first problem was that I had to find a way to secure the supplies my children were not ready for.
 The second problem was that I needed to find a good place to store my kids’ craft supplies.
 I live in a modest three bedroom home and I do not have an extra room or a closet for craft supplies.
 We do all our crafting at the kitchen table, so I also wanted to find a place to store our craft supplies that was close to the table.